icapeli/icapeli-phase_1_project/phase_1_project.md

 ```

 Next up:
-* I will create a new a new dictionary called director total.
-The dictionary
+* I will create a new a new dictionary called director_total.
 * Then, I will use .aggregate to add the 'worldwide_ROI %' for each director.
 * Then I will show the top 10 directors.